OpenGHz/Imitate-All/README_DataCollection.md

 ### Modify Default Configurations

-The defualt configurations are in `configurations/basic_configs/example/robot/airbots/play/airbot_play.yaml` which is used for one long airbot_play with a G2 gripper.
-You can modify these according to your usage, for example:
+The defualt configurations are in `play/airbot_play_with_usbcams.yaml` and `tok/airbot_tok.yaml` in `configurations/basic_configs/example/robot/airbots/` folder.
+The former is used for one long airbot_plays with a G2 gripper while the latter is used for two long airbot_plays with G2 grippers.
+You can modify them according to your usage.

 ### Starting Data Replay